csanny/Survice-BERT/README.md

 # Survice-BERT

 - `Survice-BERT` is a model for BioNER(Biomedical Named Entity Recognition) in disease surveillance reports.
-- The model is developed by fine-tuning the BERT model using NERDA.
+- The model is developed by fine-tuning the BERT model using [https://github.com/ebanalyse/NERDA](NERDA).
 - The purpose of the model is to collect key information of infectious diseases from disease surveillance reports and utilize as training data for prediction model of infectious disease.

 ## NER tags